I review the latest evidence on what foods help you cope with your morning sickness and whether they really work.

 Lemons

-Apparently just the scent of lemons can ease symptoms.
+Apparently just the scent of lemons is one of the best foods for morning sickness.
 In a 2014 randomized controlled clinical trial, 100 pregnant women were asked to inhale either a lemon essential oil or a placebo.
 The nausea and vomiting intensity in the lemon group were statistically significantly lower than in the control group.
 Keep in mind, this was a small study and insufficient evidence exists to confirm these findings.
 Aside from just smelling lemons, according to the National Cancer Institute, sucking on sour lemon candies may also help with nausea.
 Remember that many of these are anecdotal, but if it works for some, it doesn’t hurt to try!

 Tip: Keep fresh cut lemon slices in your kitchen, or squeeze lemon in your water.
 Suck on sour lemon candies.